Ex-Marine identified as suspect in mass shooting in California bar

 Ventura County Sheriff’s Office Sergeant Ron Helus, a 29-year veteran with a wife and son, was shot in the bar and died at a hospital.

 Helus’ colleague, Sergeant Julie Novak, told CNN that he was talking to his wife on the phone when the Borderline call came in.
-He reached the bar in 2 minutes.
+He reached the bar in two minutes.

 A procession of at least 50 police cars and other vehicles escorted the hearse carrying his body from the hospital.
 Dozens of people watched from the sidewalk and firefighters stood at attention as it passed.